dougbutner/gold/README.md

 Donations to [gaialovefund](https://wax.bloks.io/account/gaialovefund) are appreciated in any token.

+# Promise 🔐

-We'll let received donations and proceeds from GOLD sales sit (and stake) until a date where we announce the formal donation.
-All actions with these funds will be announced to the public ahead of time.
+We'll let received donations and proceeds from GOLD sales sit (and stake) in [gaialovefund](https://wax.bloks.io/account/gaialovefund) until a date where we announce the formal donation.
+Any spendature of these funds will be announced to the public ahead of time.

 # Get $GOLD